nredick/mchacks9/README.md

 ## ⚙️ How we built it
 The game was built on the Unity game development platform using C# and is largely based on a tutorial by Zigorous ([YouTube](https://youtu.be/TKt_VlMn_aA), [Github](https://github.com/zigurous/unity-pacman-tutorial)).
 We would like to credit the original author and emphasize that we approached this hackathon purely as a learning experience.

+- The pills, syringe, and hand sanitizer required individual function implementations in C# for the "ghost" reactions to the power-ups
+- Fun(?), appropriately themed game over text was added
+- Animation of of Pacdemic-Man death scene was created
+- Custom sprites were added for most of the game pieces

 The sprites were custom made by our team just for this project, see them in all of their glory below!

 ## 🚧 Challenges we ran into